apotato369550/hamiltonian-cycles-heuristic/README.md

 Initial concept created on May 2, 2025 during a Discrete Math II class.
 This repository documents the systematic development and testing of those ideas into a complete research platform.

-## Current Status (November 2025)
+## Current Status (December 2025)

-**Active Development**: Phase 5 Pipeline Integration
-- Implementation 67% complete (8/12 prompts)
-- Testing in progress (tests needed for Prompts 5-8)
+**Phase 5 Complete - Ready for Research Experiments**
+- Implementation: 8/12 prompts complete (67%), CLI integration complete
+- Platform ready for end-to-end experiments via `experiments/run_experiment.py`
 - All prior phases (1-4) complete and validated
+- Comprehensive documentation available

 **Next Steps**:
+1. Begin research experiments using the platform
-1. Complete Phase 5 testing (~50 additional tests)
+2. Complete Phase 5 testing for Prompts 5-8 (~50 additional tests) - recommended before large-scale use
-2. Implement Phase 5 workflow features (optional)
+3. Implement Phase 5 workflow features (Prompts 9-12) - optional
-3. Begin Phase 6: Analysis and insights
+4. Begin Phase 6: Analysis and insights from experimental results